acoppes/acoppes/site/_drafts/ecs2.markdown

 ```

 And then either add that Component as part of that Entity Definition or add that Component dynamically in the Controller `Init()` and then use it by accessing the `entity.Get<RepairDroneComponent>()` inside the Controller's logic.

-## Data in Components

--- TODO: talk about using as less data to --

 ## And what about the configuration values?